vilnie/BankSimul-ATM/README.md

 To install the ATM Simulator, follow these steps:

 Clone the repository:

-bash

 git clone https://github.com/username/repo-name.git

     Install the required dependencies:

-    MySQL server
+    MySQL server (Uni Server)
-    Qt Creator
+    Qt Creator (QSerial might not work every Qt version) JavaScript
-    JavaScript
+    Postman/SQLworkbench
+    Node.js

     Set up the MySQL database:

-    Create a database named atm_simulator
+    Create a database named my_db

-    Import the database schema from the database-schema.sql file
+    Import the database schema from the dbdump.sql file

     Start the application:

-    Run the frontend.exe file
+    Run the frontend.exe file in Qt Creator

 Usage

 To use the ATM Simulator, follow these steps:

-    Insert your card into the card reader
+    Insert your card into the card reader.
+You can bypass this by modifying frontend code.
     Enter your PIN code
+    Select the bank account
     Select the desired transaction (e.g., withdraw money) Enter the transaction amount
     Wait for the transaction to complete
-    Remove your card from the card reader
+    Wait for automatic log out

 Contributing